 Measured Data

-Measurements of flow, stage, rainfall, and water quality data were downloaded from the SFWMD DBHYDRO database, except for some rainfall data that was downloaded from the Southwest Florida Water Management District (SWFWMD).
+Measurements of flow, stage, rainfall, and water quality data were downloaded from the SFWMD DBHYDRO database, except for some rainfall data that were downloaded from the SWFWMD.
 Each data type (flow, rain, etc.) is described in more detail in the following sections.

 Flow Data

 Time series of flow data, recording the mean daily flow in cubic feet per second (CFS), was collected at the stations and DBKeys (the alphanumeric database key for a specific time series) listed in Table 3.
 Generally, the time series data covers the period of record (POR) from the beginning of calendar year 1972 through the end of 2013.
 Where available, the time series in DBHYDRO that were marked as “PREF” were downloaded.
 This annotation indicates that the recorded value is the preferred value.
 For many stations data for the entire period was not available under same DBKey; in these cases multiple times series from the same station were combined with values from the later time series taking precedence over earlier entries when both were present.
-Since the flow data was primarily used to calibrate the model developed with WAM, it was not critical to have data of the entire POR at every flow station.
+Since the flow data were primarily used to calibrate the model developed with WAM, it was not critical to have data of the entire POR at every flow station.

 Table 3.
 Stations used for flow data listed by sub-watershed.